 Please submit copies of diagnostic biochemical test results with the sample, if appropriate.
 Contact the laboratory if further information is needed.
 Sequence analysis is required before deletion/duplication analysis by targeted CGH array.
-If sequencing is performed outside of Emory Genetics Laboratory, please submit a copy of the sequencing report with the test requisition.
+If sequencing is performed outside of EGL Genetics, please submit a copy of the sequencing report with the test requisition.

 - Lowe Syndrome: OCRL Gene Sequencing (RO) is required before deletion/duplication analysis.

 - Prenatal testing is available to couples who are confirmed carriers of mutations.
 Please contact the laboratory genetic counselor to discuss appropriate testing prior to collecting a prenatal specimen.